dkharazi/notes/content/notes/deep_learning/activation.md

 - In other words, we shouldn't really use the sigmoid activation function unless our data $y$ is between $0$ and $1$
 - In this case, we would only use the sigmoid function for the output layer and maybe use tanh functions for our hidden layers

+### Motivating the Vanishing Gradient Problem
+- Many functions, such as the sigmoid and tanh functions, have a problem with a vanishing gradient
+- This problem occurs for activation functions that map the real number line onto a small range, such as $(0,1)$ or $(-1,1)$
+- As a result, there are large regions of the input space that are mapped to an extremely small range
+- In these regions of the input space, even a large change in the input will produce a small change in the output
+- Hence, the gradient is vanishing
+- Said another way, even a large change in the parameter values for the early layers doesn't have a big effect on the output
+- Gradient based methods learn a parameter's value by understanding how a small change in the parameter's value will affect the network's output
+- If a change in the parameter's value causes too small of a change in the network's output, then the network just can't learn the parameter effectively
+- Consequently, learning becomes slow for these functions

 ### Introducing the ReLU Activation Function
 - The relu formula is defined as the following: